SELINA-team/SELINA-reference_construction/README.md

 | c1       | g1,g2,g3…   |
 | c2       | …           |

-5.2 Generate signature list
+&emsp;&emsp; 5.2 Generate signature list
-5.3 Annotate with function
+&emsp;&emsp; 5.3 Annotate with function
-5.4 Use featureplot to check marker expression and curation.
+&emsp;&emsp; 5.4 Use featureplot to check marker expression and curation.
 If some cluster’s annotation are weird, replace it with the right one.
-5.5 Unify into different level
+&emsp;&emsp; 5.5 Unify into different level